william-santini/WiSSkHy/README.md

 # How to create/add a module?

 ### Alignment with OGC SensorThings API

 The WiSSkHy database architecture is aligned with the [OGC SensorThings API standard](https://docs.ogc.org/is/18-088/18-088.html), which is based on ISO 19156.
 This alignment ensures interoperability with widely recognized international standards for handling observation and measurement data, and provides a solid foundation for integrating WiSSkHy with other systems and platforms in the hydrological and environmental sciences.

+table of correspondance

+SQL Query to obtain the Datastream

 ### Alignment with FAIR Principles

-WiSSkHy has been designed in accordance with the [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable).
+WiSSkHy supports the implementation of the [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable) for hydrological data.
+By adopting OGC/ISO standards, using open formats, and enabling reproducible workflows, the system helps ensure that data managed with WiSSkHy can be more easily shared, integrated, and reused across research communities.

 In particular, the emphasis is placed on:
 - **Interoperability**, by adopting OGC/ISO data models and open formats;
 - **Reusability**, through the use of open-source tools, transparent database structures, and reproducible workflows.